coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/request.markdown

 In the localPlayerScore table:

-'category' must be a string that matches the ID of the leaderboard you want to register the score with as entered on iTunes Connect.
-(The ID you pick need not follow the fully qualified reverse domain style shown here.) '
+'category' must be a string that matches the ID of the leaderboard you want to register the score with as generated on Google's developers console.

 'value' must be a number representing your score.